wpswings/upsell-order-bump-offer-for-woocommerce/readme.md

 **8) Countdown Timer**: One of the easiest strategies to boost conversions and elevate sales is to use a countdown timer on smart offers WooCommerce to help you generate urgency in your store and scarcity in your products.

-**9) A/B Testing **: A/B Test order bump offers and see which bumps are working in their favor and which ones not are serving or meeting the requirements of their WooCommerce store.
+**9) A/B Testing**: A/B Test order bump offers and see which bumps are working in their favor and which ones are not meeting the requirements of their WooCommerce store.

+**10) WPS Frequently Bought Together**: Take your order bump offers to the next level with the “WPS Frequently Bought Together” feature.
+Showcase a section showing “frequently bought” products and motivate the customers to make a purchase!

 > Note:  Get [**Upsell Order Bump Offer for WooCommerce Pro**](https://wpswings.com/product/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=wpswings-order-bump-pro&utm_medium=order-bump-github-page&utm_campaign=order-bump-pro)